Pseudepigrapha: Later pseudepigrapha

-The Gospel of Peter and the attribution to Paul of the Epistle to the Laodiceans are examples of pseudepigrapha excluded from the New Testament canon.
-Further examples include the Gospel of Barnabas and the Gospel of Judas, which begins by presenting itself as "the secret account of the revelation that Jesus spoke in conversation with Judas Iscariot."
+The Gospel of Peter and the attribution to Paul of the Epistle to the Laodiceans are both examples of pseudepigrapha that were excluded from the New Testament canon.
+They are often referred to as New Testament apocrypha.
+Further examples of New Testament pseudepigrapha include the Gospel of Barnabas and the Gospel of Judas, which begins by presenting itself as "the secret account of the revelation that Jesus spoke in conversation with Judas Iscariot".

 The Vision of Ezra is an ancient apocryphal text purportedly written by the biblical scribe Ezra.
-The earliest surviving manuscripts, in Latin, date to the 11th century, although textual features strongly suggest that the work was originally composed in Greek.
-Like the Greek Apocalypse of Ezra, the work is clearly Christian and portrays several apostles in heaven.
-The text is notably shorter than the apocalypse.
+The earliest surviving manuscripts, composed in Latin, date to the 11th century CE, although textual peculiarities strongly suggest that the text was originally written in Greek.
+Like the Greek Apocalypse of Ezra, the work is clearly Christian, and features several apostles being seen in heaven.
+However, the text is significantly shorter than the Apocalypse.

-The Donation of Constantine is a forged Roman imperial decree by which the 4th century emperor Constantine the Great supposedly transferred authority over Rome and the western part of the Roman Empire to the Pope.
-Probably composed in the 8th century, it was used, especially in the 13th century, in support of claims of political authority by the papacy.
-Lorenzo Valla, an Italian Catholic priest and Renaissance humanist, is credited with exposing the forgery with philological arguments in 1439 to 1440.
+The Donation of Constantine is a forged Roman imperial decree by which the 4th-century emperor Constantine the Great supposedly transferred authority over Rome and the western part of the Roman Empire to the Pope.
+Composed probably in the 8th century, it was used, especially in the 13th century, in support of claims of political authority by the papacy.
+Lorenzo Valla, an Italian Catholic priest and Renaissance humanist, is credited with first exposing the forgery with solid philological arguments in 1439–1440, although the document's authenticity had been repeatedly contested since 1001.

-In Russian history, Muscovites reportedly received in 1561 a synodical charter from the Patriarch of Constantinople confirming Ivan the Terrible in the title of Tsar.
-Later scholarship questioned the authenticity of the signatures and the manner of its issuance.
-Studies noted that many signatures were penned by two or three scribes, and Russian church historians of the early 20th century discussed whether the charter had been produced without a formal synod and for financial gain.
+In Russian history, in 1561 Muscovites supposedly received a letter from the Patriarch of Constantinople which asserted the right of Ivan the Terrible to claim the title of Tsar.
+This, too, turned out to be false.
+While earlier Russian Monarchs had on some occasions used the title "Tsar", Ivan the Terrible previously known as "Grand Prince of all the Russias" was the first to be formally crowned as Tsar of All Rus (Царь Всея Руси).
+This was related to Russia's growing ambitions to become an Orthodox "Third Rome", after the Fall of Constantinople – for which the supposed approval by the Patriarch added weight.

-The Anaphorae of Mar Nestorius, employed in some Eastern Christian Churches, is attributed to Nestorius, but its earliest manuscripts are in Syriac, which raises questions about Greek authorship.
+The Anaphorae of Mar Nestorius, employed in the Eastern Churches, is attributed to Nestorius, but its earliest manuscripts are in Syriac, which question its Greek authorship.